menglycheng/kitdo/README.md

 # dodo
-it is create odoo module cli
+dodo is use to create odoo module cli

 ## Installation
 ```pip install dodo```